BullseyeLocations/php-bullseye-api-interface/README.md

 # Bullseye

-[Bullseye](http://www.bullseyelocations.com/) is an elegant and flexible store locator solution that integrates with any website.
+[Bullseye](http://www.bullseyelocations.com/) is an elegant and flexible store locator solution that integrates with any website mobile app or 3rd party application.

 Bullseye has a unique focus on the right implementation for the right client.
 We were one of the first to offer a hosted service and we were one of the first to create a web service API that allows full control over the look and feel of the interface.
-Though our turnkey interfaces offer an easy to set up approach, the API gives you the ability to really maximize the value of your store/dealer locator.
-Do it yourself or tap our roster of seasoned developers with location-based expertise.
+The API gives you the ability to maximize the value of your store/dealer locator.

 # PHP Library

-The Bullseye PHP library is an effort to make easier using the Bullseye REST API through PHP.
+The Bullseye PHP library was developed to make easier to implement solutions using the Bullseye REST API.
 The library is in charge of handling and processing requests to the REST API and also provides an interface to request the API easily just creating a Bullseye object and calling its methods.

 ## Installation

-Installation is very easy, it just requires to clone or copy the library folder in your folder and then creante an instance of Bullseye class in next way:
+Installation is very easy.
+To get started clone or copy the library folder in your project folder and then create an instance of Bullseye class as follows:
 ```
 require_once '../vendor/Bullseye.php';
 $clientId = 1111;